Prag8855/aab/content/guides/bicycle-in-berlin.md

 - [Velo-fit](https://www.facebook.com/velofitberlin/) (Kreuzberg)- bike workshop by Berliner Stadtmission
 - [Workshop in Amtshaus Buchholz](https://www.buergerhaus-gmbh.de/fahrradselbsthilfewerkstatt.html) (Buchholz)

+If you just need air in your tires, use the [map of public bicycle pumps](https://www.pumpsofberlin.com/#13/52.5221/13.4131), or [buy a bicycle pump](https://www.decathlon.de/browse/c0-alle-sportarten-a-z/c1-fahrrad-welt/c3-fahrradpumpe/_/N-eehuqh) for less than 10€.

 ## Bicycle theft

 Bike theft is very common in Berlin.
 Over 30,000 bicycles are stolen every year.[^4] Always lock your bike with a strong [bicycle lock](https://amzn.to/2Dydvoq) (*Fahrradschloß*).
 Do not leave your bike locked on the street or at a train station overnight.
 If possible, lock your bike in a private area like a courtyard or a cellar.
+Always lock the bike to something else, so that thieves don't carry it away.

 ### Bicycle registration